ItemConsulting/xp-codegen-plugin/README.md

 export type Article = t.TypeOf<typeof Article>;
 ```

-To use the io-ts `Article` type to validate the code we can do the following:
+To use the `Article` codec to validate the content we can do the following:

 ```typescript
 import {Request, Response} from 'enonic-types/controller';